 There are two species of short-tailed bat.

-The endangered lesser short-tailed bat (M. tuberculata) is an ancient species unique to New Zealand and is found only at a few scattered sites.
-It is divided into three subspecies:
+2. Lesser short-tailed bat (Mystacina tuberculata) is an endangered ancient species unique to New Zealand and is found only at a few scattered sites.
+It is divided into three subspecies.

-- the kauri forest short-tailed bat - found only at two sites in Northland and one on Little Barrier Island
+Found only at two sites in Northland and one on Little Barrier Island.

 The bats go into a 'torpor' in cold weather and stay in their roosts.
 They wake up as soon as the weather becomes warmer.

-DOC's bat (pekapeka) recovery plan has a goal of conserving all bat sub-species throughout their present range and establishing new populations where possible.
+DOC's bat recovery plan has a goal of conserving all bat subspecies throughout their present range and establishing new populations where possible.

 We are surveying bats in many areas to determine the present distribution of the two species.
 Bats are located by searching with an electronic 'bat box', a small black box that can pick up high frequency echo-location calls.